-This regulation establishes textbook adoption procedures with the intent to minimize the cost of textbooks for students while maintaining the quality of education and academic freedom.
+This regulation establishes textbook and course material adoption, review, and attestation procedures with the intent to minimize the cost of textbooks for students while maintaining the quality of education and academic freedom.
 This regulation is promulgated pursuant to Florida Board of Governors Regulation 8.003.

 Nothing in this regulation shall be construed to supersede the institutional autonomy or academic freedom of instructors involved in the selection of college textbooks, supplemental materials, and other classroom materials.